 In this paper, we have investigated the spectral and transport properties of the 2D Dirac electrons in the presence of the AC-magnetic field.
 We find that the doubly-degenerate flat bands ($\pi$-Landau levels) appear at $\omega=\pm\Omega/2$ under the AC-magnetic field, and the nondegenerate chiral band appears when we additionally apply an AC-electric field with the same frequency.

 To describe these characteristic eigenstates, we construct the effective Floquet Hamiltonian.
 After an appropriate unitary transformation, the $\pi$-Landau level turns out to be described as the chiral Landau level.
-The obtained wave function can be viewed as a resonant state between the electron and hole branches of the Landau levels, where the transition between two branches is synchronized with the sign change of the magnetic field.
+The obtained wave function can be viewed as a resonant state between the clockwise and counterclockwise cyclotron orbits, where the transition between two branches is synchronized with the driving period.
 Due to the chiral nature of the $\pi$-Landau level, the flat dispersion at $\omega=\Omega/2$ is shown to be robust against perturbation, although the flatness is broken down when the applied magnetic field becomes strong and the $\pi$-Landau levels hybridize with the high-energy states.